Fishing for brook trout on Kingsbury Pond, Kingsbury, Piscataquis County, Maine (October 9, 2025)

 Continue reading

-Fishing for brook trout on Spencer Pond in Township D, Franklin County, Maine (September 30, 2023)
+Fishing for brook trout on First Davis Pond in Guilford, Piscataquis County, Maine (August 12, 2025)

 Continue reading